Lemma "Jane" Schowalter (McElvain)

 March 23, 1932—May 5, 2023

+She was loved dearly and will be sadly missed by her daughter, Joan (Carl) Vanderwerff; son, Jeff Schowalter; daughters-in-law: Janelle Schowalter, Clarisse Schowalter; grandchildren: Adam, Krista and Nicholas Vanderwerff, Danielle (Peter) Zimmer, Paul Schowalter, Jacob Schowalter, Josiah, Jessica, and Joshua Savoie; great-grandchildren: Vincent, Devin and Kynsleigh; sister, Marcia Coyne; nieces; nephews other relatives and many dear friends.

+In addition to her parents, she was preceded in death by her sons: John and James; her siblings: Inez Rooney, Larry McElvain.

-RACINE—Lemma “Jane” Schowalter, age 91, passed away at her residence, Friday May 5, 2023.
-A Mass of Christian Burial celebrating Jane’s life will be held, Tuesday, May 16, 2023, 11:00 AM at St. Lucy Catholic Church, 3101 Drexel Ave.
+A Mass of Christian Burial celebrating Jane’s life will be held, Tuesday, May 16, 2023, 11:00 AM at St. Lucy Catholic Church, 3101 Drexel Ave. with Rev. Thomas Vathappallil officiating.
 Interment will follow at West Lawn Memorial Park.
-Relatives and friends are welcome to meet with the family for visitation on Monday, May 15, 4:00 until 6:00 PM at the funeral home and Wednesday, 10:00 AM until time of Mass at the Church.
-Please see Sunday’s Journal for a full obituary.
+Relatives and friends are welcome to meet with the family for visitation on Monday, May 15, 4:00 until 6:00 PM at the funeral home and Tuesday, 10:00 AM until time of Mass at the Church.

 MARESH-MEREDITH & ACKLAM